• Facebook

 What is a potsticker?

 Potstickers are dumplings that are traditionally filled with pork, cabbage and seasonings.
 The dumplings are folded into a crescent shape, then pan fried and steamed to create a crispy exterior and tender interior.
-These dumplings are often served as an appetizer with a dipping sauce.
+People serve these dumplings as an appetizer with a dipping sauce.

 Why are they called potstickers?